xylabs/sdk-js/packages/assert/README.md

 function assertEx<T>(expr, message?): T;
 ```

+Asserts that an expression is truthy and returns the value.
+Throws an error with the provided message if the expression is falsy.

 ### Type Parameters

 ### T

 `T`

+The type of value to check

 ### Parameters

 ### expr

+Expression to be evaluated for truthiness

 `undefined` | `null` | `T`